 We are located in the heart of Raglan village and provide quality food, accommodation and meeting space.

-In the Country Bar a seemingly insignificant large timber is believed to be all that remains of a dividing wooden structure which separated the living and sleeping quarters of a medieval dwelling.
+In the entrance foyer a seemingly insignificant large timber is believed to be all that remains of a dividing wooden structure which separated the living and sleeping quarters of a medieval dwelling.
 Underground wells and vaulted enclosures, not now in the public domain of the building, indicate possible passageways to the castle itself.
 Local myth has it that pre 1914 a stash of vintage champagne was lodged here.

-The old stone fireplace in the lounge, like other items, was removed from the castle at the beginning of the 20th century when the castle was abandoned as a quarry before coming under the care of CADW.
+The old stone fireplace in the lounge, like other items, were removed from the castle at the beginning of the 20th century when the castle was abandoned as a quarry before coming under the care of CADW.

 Of late The Beaufort seems to have become much more connected with the media, a number of television personalities and their crews have chosen The Beaufort as their hostelry after filming in the Monmouthshire countryside.
-You may well recognise parts of the inn in film clips and Knights in Armour have been seen eating a full Welsh Breakfast.
+You may well recognise parts of the inn in film clips and Knights in Armour have been seen eating a full Welsh breakfast.